6 Best Brex Alternatives: Where to Switch After The Capital One Deal

 Pricing

-Ramp offers a free plan with unlimited cards, smart controls, automated expense management, and vendor management at no monthly cost.
-The Plus plan costs $15 per user per month (with a 20% discount if billed annually), adding features like procure-to-pay automation, global support, and advanced workflow builders.
-Enterprise pricing is custom and requires annual commitment.
+Ramp offers a free plan with unlimited cards, smart controls, automated expense management, and vendor management.
+The Plus plan costs $15 per user per month, adding procure-to-pay automation and advanced workflow builders.
+Enterprise plans are available for larger organizations.

 Why choose BILL over Brex